-With temperatures falling as energy bills rise, many people across Cumbria are struggling to afford their utility bills.
-The Warm Spots Fund is providing funding to charitable organisations to help them stay open for longer this winter and provide a warm place for people to shelter from the cold and to help mitigate the cost of living crisis.
+As energy bills remain high, many people across Cumbria are struggling to afford their utility bills.
+The Warm Spots Fund is providing funding to charitable organisations to help them stay open for longer this winter and provide a warm place for people to shelter from the cold and to help mitigate the cost-of-living crisis and reduce social isolation.

-A warm spot can be any community venue – a village hall, a community centre, a church, a parish room – which provides a warm and friendly environment for people to meet over refreshments.
+A warm spot can be any community venue – a village hall, community centre, church, parish room – which provides a warm and friendly environment for people to meet over refreshments.

 Who can apply?

-• community groups that are establishing a Warm Spot or extending their existing provision to support the ongoing needs of people impacted by the cost of living crisis to ensure that their health and wellbeing is maintained.
+• community groups that are establishing a warm spot to support the ongoing needs of people impacted by the cost-of-living crisis to ensure that their health and wellbeing is maintained.

 What will the fund support?

 • small modifications to make the venue safer and more accessible (e.g., heater guards)